akramyennoune/Tasks-and-labs/README.md

 ##  About This Repository
 These projects were completed as part of my transition into cybersecurity, targeting a **SOC (Security Operations Center) analyst** role.
 Each case study reflects practical, scenario-based problem solving rather than purely theoretical exercises.

----

-⭐ Feel free to explore each project's markdown file for the full write-up, findings, and recommendations.